Florin (British coin): George VI (1936–1952)

-King George VI's florin, produced each year between 1937 and 1951, looks very much like the one planned for his brother Edward VIII.
+George VI's florin, produced each year between 1937 and 1951, looks very much like the one planned for his brother Edward VIII.
 Like on the patterns for King Edward, the words ONE FLORIN are omitted; they would remain absent for the coin's remaining existence.
 The obverse, by Thomas Humphrey Paget, shows the left-facing effigy of the King inscribed GEORGIVS VI D G BR OMN REX.
 The reverse, by Kruger Gray, depicts a crowned rose with a thistle and shamrock on either side.
 There is a G below the thistle and R below the shamrock, and the inscription FID DEF IND IMP TWO SHILLINGS date until 1948.
 From 1949, the coins were struck without the IND IMP, in acknowledgement of India's independence.
 From 1947, the metal content was changed, as for all British silver circulating coins, to 75% copper, 25% nickel.
 This was due to the need for Britain to return Lend-Lease silver to the United States.
-The florin's diameter and weight remained unchanged at 11.3 grams and 28.5 millimetres, despite the change of alloy.
+The florin's diameter and weight remained unchanged at 11.3 g and 28.5 mm, despite the change of alloy.